Full Circle: A Brief History of NeXT

 NeXTstep

 Still focused on development of the new operating system and computer, Jobs recruited Avie Tevanian, a major developer of the Mach microkernel, to help create the new NeXT operating system, later dubbed NeXTstep.
-(Mach was originally developed at Carnegie Mellon and was meant of a proof of the microkernel concept.)
+(Mach was originally developed at Carnegie Mellon and was meant to be a proof of the microkernel concept.)

 Instead of incorporating many features into one large kernel, microkernel operating systems contained only enough code in the kernel to act as a basic interface between the software and core hardware.
 Everything else was handled by other programs, called servers.
 Each server sent data to other servers through the microkernel.